Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

     az iot hub device-identity create --hub-name {myIoTHub} --device-id myAiDevKitDevice --edge-enabled
     ```

 - Retrieve the connection string for your device, which links your physical device with its identity in IoT Hub.
 Copy the the `connectionString` value.
-You will use this value when setting up your DevKit hardware.
+You will use this value when connecting your Vision AI DevKit.

 ### Connect your Vision AI DevKit

-Follow [these instructions]({{ '/docs/Run_OOBE/#connect-the-vision-ai-dev-kit-hardware-to-your-azure-iot-hub' | relative_url }}) to set up your device to Wifi and register it as an IoT Edge device connected to your IoT Hub.
+Follow [these instructions]({{ '/docs/Run_OOBE/#connect-the-vision-ai-dev-kit-hardware-to-your-azure-iot-hub' | relative_url }}) to set up your device for Wifi and register it as an IoT Edge device connected to your IoT Hub.

 ## Deploy the sample vision AI model